 - Assist with unresolved problems

-- Informally look into your complaint
+- Informally look into your complaint if you desire

 - Assist with referrals to professionals who can address your concern